 Although Ford has been enthusiastically touting the electric leap of its flagship models, the company has quietly entered the niche world of electric golf carts.
 Starting in 2018, Australian golfers will start seeing carts bearing Ford’s iconic blue oval at a variety of different golf courses.

-At present, the Detroit automaker is focused on fleet sales for golf clubs.
-The new carts contain several high-tech features, but the company’s main priority is delivering a reliable vehicle at an affordable, long-term price.
+At present, the Detroit automaker is focussing on fleet sales for golf clubs.
+The new carts contain several high-tech features.
+But the company’s main priority is delivering a reliable vehicle at an affordable, long-term price.
 If the initial launch goes well, Ford expects to offer a retail option in 2019.

-Ford’s embrace of the electric vehicle market has been some time coming, but the genesis of its recent shift came after Hackett replaced previous CEO Mark Fields in May 2017.
-Following an intensive internal review, the company formed an engineering team tasked with accelerating its global plans for electric vehicle production.
+Ford’s embrace of the electric vehicle market has been some time coming.
+But the genesis of its recent shift came after Hackett replaced previous CEO Mark Fields in May 2017.
+Following an intensive internal review, the company formed an engineering team.
+The team was tasked with accelerating its global plans for electric vehicle production.

-The decision was made easier by the success of Tesla Motors, which focuses exclusively on electric vehicles.
+Ford’s decision follows the success of Tesla Motors, which focuses exclusively on electric vehicles.
 The Silicon Valley automaker recognised that consumers don’t want to choose between high-performance vehicles or environmentally friendly options; consumers want both, even if they have to pay extra.
-As Ford’s Jim Farley, president of global markets, stated at the Detroit show, “What we learned from this first cycle of electrification is people want really nice products.”
+As Ford’s Jim Farley, president of global markets, stated at the Detroit show.
+“What we learned from this first cycle of electrification is people want nice products.”

-Ford’s investment has also been spurred by signals from China, France, India and the United Kingdom.
+Ford’s investment is in line with signals from China, France, India and the United Kingdom.
 These four countries have pledged to eliminate fossil-fuel vehicles by 2040, but their citizens don’t intend to give up driving.
-These drivers will still need vehicles that aren’t powered by petrol, and Ford doesn’t intend to cede the market to other manufacturers.
+These drivers need cars that aren’t powered by petrol.
+And Ford doesn’t intend to cede the market to other manufacturers.

-In making its plans, Ford has committed to partnering with local suppliers.
-Several of Ford’s 40 announced electric models are targeted at the Chinese market, for example, and will be produced in conjunction with China’s Zotye Auto company.
+In making its plans, Ford electric vehicles have committed to partnering with local suppliers.
+Several of Ford’s 40 announced electric models are targeted at the Chinese market and will manufacturing will be in conjunction with China’s Zotye Auto company.